 Optional and Mandatory Prepayment.
-The TIFIA Bond is subject to optional prepayment in whole or in part at any time without penalty and is subject to mandatory prepayment following the occurrence of a Revenue Sharing Trigger Event, on each May 1 and November 1 while the Revenue Sharing Trigger Event remains in effect, in whole or in part, without penalty or premium, from amounts then on deposit in the Revenue Sharing Account.
-A "Revenue Sharing Trigger Event" occurs when (i) Sound Transit 2 has been completed, stopped or abandoned and (ii) Sound Transit 3 or other capital programs to build the regional transit system have not been approved by the voters and are not under active development.
-Upon the occurrence of a Revenue Sharing Trigger Event, Sound Transit is obligated to deposit into the Revenue Sharing Account one-half of the Pledged Taxes remaining after paying (i) debt service on Prior Bonds, Parity Bonds, First Tier Junior Obligations and Second Tier Junior Obligations, (ii) fees, administrative costs and other expenses of the TIFIA Lender, (iii) costs of operating and maintaining Sound Transit and its System, including all of its public transportation facilities and assets, in a state of good repair, and (iv) any termination payment in connection with a qualified hedge permitted under the TIFIA Loan Agreement.
+The TIFIA Bonds are subject to optional prepayment in whole or in part at any time without penalty and are subject to mandatory prepayment following the occurrence of a Revenue Sharing Trigger Event, on each May 1 and November 1 while the Revenue Sharing Trigger Event remains in effect, in whole or in part, without penalty or premium, from amounts then on deposit in the Revenue Sharing Account.
+A "Revenue Sharing Trigger Event" occurs when Sound Transit is not actively engaged in the development of a capital program expanding the regional Sound Transit system pursuant to an authorized and voter approved capital expenditure program (including Sound Transit 2, Sound Transit 3, or any other successor or replacement capital expenditure program thereto).
+Upon the occurrence of a Revenue Sharing Trigger Event, Sound Transit is obligated to deposit into the Revenue Sharing Account one-half of the Pledged Taxes remaining after paying (i) debt service on Prior Bonds, Parity Bonds, First Tier Junior Obligations, and Second Tier Junior Obligations, (ii) fees, administrative costs, and other expenses of the TIFIA Lender, (iii) costs of operating and maintaining Sound Transit and its System, including all of its public transportation facilities and assets, in a state of good repair, and (iv) any termination payment in connection with a qualified hedge permitted under the TIFIA Loan Agreements.
 See "SECURITY FOR THE PARITY BONDS - Flow of Funds."

 Springing Debt Service Reserve Requirement.
-No debt service reserve is required for the TIFIA Bond unless the "Debt Service Coverage Ratio" for the immediately preceding semiannual calculation period falls below 1.50 to 1.00.
-Upon such an occurrence and during the continuance thereof, Sound Transit is required to fund a reserve account for the TIFIA Bond in an amount equal to 50% of maximum annual debt service on the TIFIA Bond (assuming that the TIFIA Bond is fully drawn).
-"Debt Service Coverage Ratio" is defined in the TIFIA Loan Agreement to mean, for any semiannual calculation period, the ratio of (a) Pledged Taxes received during such calculation period (minus any Pledged Taxes received during such calculation period that were applied, or deemed to be applied, to meet the coverage requirement for Prior Bonds specified in the Parity Bond Resolutions in the event that the amount of the Motor Vehicle Tax received during such calculation period was less than 150% of Prior Bond debt service during such calculation period) to (b) debt service on Parity Bonds and Junior Obligations for such calculation period.
-Sound Transit may transfer any balance in the TIFIA Reserve Account to the Local Option Tax Accounts for application in accordance with the priority described in "SECURITY FOR THE PARITY BONDS - Flow of Funds" if the Debt Service Coverage Ratio is not less than 1.50 to 1.00 for the longer of (i) four consecutive semiannual calculation periods and (ii) the number of consecutive semiannual calculation periods the Debt Service Coverage Ratio is not less than 1.50 to 1.00.
+No debt service reserve is required for the TIFIA Bonds unless the "Debt Service Coverage Ratio" for the immediately preceding semiannual calculation period falls below 1.50 to 1.00.
+Upon such an occurrence and during the continuance thereof, Sound Transit is required to fund a reserve account for the TIFIA Bonds in an amount equal to 50% of maximum annual debt service on the TIFIA Bonds (assuming that the TIFIA Bonds are fully drawn).
+"Debt Service Coverage Ratio" is defined in the TIFIA Loan Agreements to mean, for any semiannual calculation period, the ratio of (a) Pledged Taxes received during such calculation period to (b) debt service on Prior Bonds, Parity Bonds, and Junior Obligations for such calculation period.
+Sound Transit may transfer any balance in the TIFIA Reserve Account to the Local Option Tax Accounts for application in accordance with the priority described in "Security for the Parity Bonds - Flow of Funds" if the Debt Service Coverage Ratio is not less than 1.50 to 1.00 for the longer of (i) four consecutive semiannual calculation periods and (ii) the number of consecutive semiannual calculation periods the Debt Service Coverage Ratio was less than 1.50 to 1.00.